Alexander Payne: Awards and nominations

+Under Payne's direction, these actors have received Academy Award nominations and wins for their performances in their respective roles.

 In 2012, he was named as a member of the Jury for the Main Competition at the 2012 Cannes Film Festival.
 His 2013 film Nebraska was nominated for the Palme d'Or at the 2013 Cannes Film Festival.
 With his Academy Award nomination for Nebraska in 2014, Payne has been nominated seven times, winning the Academy Award for Best Adapted Screenplay twice.

-In 2014, The Location Managers Guild of America honored Alexander with their inaugural Eva Monley Award for his masterful use of location as another character.
+In 2014, The Location Managers Guild of America honored Payne with their inaugural Eva Monley Award for his masterful use of location as another character.